Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Methodology

 Based on this formulation of VertexAD, we can analogously define \emph{graph anomaly detection (GraphAD)} as a test of the null hypothesis

 The corresponding test statistic is defined as

-Here, $\|\boldsymbol{X}\|$ denotes the $\ell_2$ operator norm of a matrix $\boldsymbol{X}\in\mathbb{R}^{n\times d}$, which corresponds to the largest singular value of $\boldsymbol{X}$.
-Note that while it is also possible to use other norms to monitor the changes in the time series, we use the operator norm as test statistics since this norm is less sensitive to differences in the dimension of the latent positions $d$, as opposed to other norms such as Frobenius.
+Here, $\|\mathbf{X}\|_{F}$ denotes the Frobenius norm of a matrix $\mathbf{X}\in\mathbb{R}^{n\times d}$, which corresponds to the square root of the sum of the squares of elements of $\mathbf{X}$.
+Although other norms can gauge the changes in the time series, we use the Frobenius norm as test statistics since this norm is the one we developed the theory.
+Results are similar when applying norms such as the $\ell_2$ operator norm of a matrix, which is the maximum singular value of that matrix.

-Now we introduce two different methods for obtaining latent position estimates: the omnibus embedding of \cite{levin2017central} and the multiple adjacency spectral embedding of \cite{arroyo2019inference}.
-In both cases, multiple graphs on the same vertex set are jointly embedded into a single space with a distinct representation for each graph.